April 6, 2016

 Why is it so Hard to Cope with Emotional Pain?

-However, what nature intended as a warning signal can blow up when we avoid them, push them down, numb or use coping strategies that push them aside temporarily.
+However, what nature intended as a warning signal can blow up when we avoid them, push them down, numb them, or use coping strategies that push them aside temporarily.

 What we resist, persists.